-This is pretty cool: a solid core interior door made out of straw.
+This is pretty cool: new interior doors made from wheat straw.
+And they’re solid core!
 With other straw products on the market for some time now, I’m happy to see that some of the larger, more mainstream companies are picking up the ball.
 I hope they run with it and run the right way.
 The new doors were officially announced on Masonite’s website in February.

 I’m hopeful that this product catches on and continues to advance the improvements of Green and healthy home construction for the masses, not just for those of us who are willing to look a little harder to find “the right stuff” to build with.